AdobeDocs/journey-optimizer-learn.en/help/reporting-on-ajo-od/introduction.md

 jira: KT-18526
 exl-id: ae74485f-9ea1-428d-9c07-5db0c5cf93fb
 ---
-# Track and Report Adobe Journey Optimizer (AJO) Offers delivered  via AJO Decisioning
+# Track and report Journey Optimizer offers delivered via AJO decisioning

 This use case focuses on enabling reporting and performance analysis for offers delivered through Adobe Journey Optimizer (AJO).
 When offers are personalized and delivered based on contextual signals (such as weather or location), it's essential to track both impressions and user interactions to evaluate their effectiveness.